cndpost/goidioms/README.md

 dupline     - count how many repeats of each words you entered until you enter-enter

 keywordInfiles - search the keyword in the files your supplied. print their line number and text if exist

+tailcommand  - a GOLANG implementation of the tailcommand, followed the C++ implementation at my <a href=https://github.com/cndpost/cppidioms>cppidioms </a>